bill-habermaas/example-buf-rust-golang-grpc-example/README.md

-# "Explorer" Client & Service
+# "Explorer" Clients & Services

 Practice creating grpc services and clients with buf.build, Rust, and tonic.